Employee Welfare and Well-being

 Other Benefits

-We provide a comprehensive range of employee benefits, covering statutory benefits, as well as those which are more than that required by law so that employees can achieve a good standard of living and have a good quality of life.
+The Bank provides a comprehensive range of employee benefits, covering statutory benefits, as well as those which are more than that required by law, with the aim of enhancing the quality of life of employees and their families.

 Healthcare Unit

-The Bank has established a healthcare unit to serve as a center for the provision of comprehensive care and health services to employees.
-The healthcare unit provides the following services:
+The Bank has established a Healthcare Unit to serve as a central hub for comprehensive employee healthcare, providing the following services:

-We provide access to general practitioners, medical specialists and nurses for medical examinations, treatment and healthcare consultations to employees at no cost.
-These services are available at the Healthcare Unit on the 4th floor of our Head Office building.
+• On-site Healthcare Services The Bank provides access to general practitioners, medical specialists and nurses, for medical examinations, treatment, medication dispensing and health advice to employees at no cost at the Healthcare Unit on the 4th Floor of the Silom head office building.

 Employee Engagement Survey

-The Bank conducts an annual employee engagement survey across various units, covering questions related to purpose and inspiration at work, job satisfaction, learning opportunities, happiness, work-related stress and remuneration.
-In 2024 the Bank set a target for employee engagement level of 70 percent, however, the survey results revealed an engagement level of 65 percent.
-The Bank will analyze the underlying causes, find solutions and implement strategies to improve the employee engagement level to meet the target.
+The Bank conducts employee engagement surveys across its various business units, covering questions related to purpose and inspiration at work, job satisfaction, learning opportunities, happiness, work-related stress and remuneration.
+In 2025 the Bank conducted an employee engagement survey among employees in the Credit Management, Accounting and Finance, and Credit Card divisions, with a target engagement score of 70 percent.
+The survey results indicated an engagement level of 65 percent.
+The Bank will analyze these findings to identify opportunities and ways to further improve its human resource management strategies.

 Occupational Health, Safety and Environment in the Workplace

-Structure The operation structure for occupational health, safety and workplace environment consists of the Occupational Health and Safety Panel as well as the Occupational Health and Safety Committee (OHS) for each building.
+The operational structure for occupational health, safety and environment in the workplace comprises the Occupational Health and Safety Panel as well as an Occupational Health and Safety Committee for each bank building.

 • Occupational Health and Safety Panel (OHS Panel)

-The Occupational Health and Safety Panel (OHS Panel) is composed of representatives from various units, including Compliance, Human Resources, Healthcare, Property Management, Employee Relations and the sustainability team.
-The OHS panel is responsible for ensuring the implementation of occupational health, safety and workplace environment policy.
-This includes identifying and assessing risks or hazards in the workplace, establishing appropriate risk mitigation measures, setting action plans and measurable targets, and driving and monitoring the execution of these plans to achieve the established goals.
-Furthermore, the OHS Panel oversees and monitors the activities of the Occupational Health and Safety Committee of each building to ensure compliance with legal requirements.
-The OHS Panel meets quarterly and duly reports the outcomes of these meetings to senior executives for acknowledgement.
+The Occupational Health and Safety Panel (OHS Panel) comprises representatives from various units, including Compliance, Human Resources, the Healthcare Unit, Property Management Department, Employee Relations, and the Sustainability team.
+The OHS panel is responsible for ensuring compliance with the Occupational Health and Safety Policy; identifying and assessing workplace risks and hazards; establishing appropriate risk prevention and mitigation measures; setting action plans and quantitative targets; and regularly communicating and engaging with employees or representatives of employee groups on working conditions.
+In addition, the OHS panel drives and monitors the implementation of action plans and oversees the operations of the Occupational Health and Safety Committee (OHS Committee) in each bank building to ensure compliance with legal requirements.
+The OHS panel meets on a quarterly basis and duly reports the outcomes of its meetings to the responsible senior executives for acknowledgement and/or decision as appropriate.

 • Occupational Health and Safety Committee (OHS Committee)

-The Occupational Health and Safety Committee (OHS Committee) for each building is responsible for driving, overseeing and promoting safety within the buildings to prevent accidents, injuries and work-related illnesses, as well as fulfilling other duties as mandated by law.
-The committee reports its activities to the OHS Panel for review or to recommend the next steps.
-Additionally, the committee reports to senior executives if an employee experiences work-related injuries or illnesses, or whenever any indication of risks or hazards in the workplace has been identified.
+The Occupational Health and Safety Committee (OHS Committee) established for each bank building is responsible for driving, overseeing and promoting workplace safety within the Bank’s premises in order to prevent accidents, injuries and work-related illnesses, as well as performing other duties as required by law.
+The Committee reports its performance results to the Occupational Health and Safety Panel (OHS Panel) for acknowledgment or recommendation on the next actions, and also reports to the responsible senior executives in cases where employees experience work- related injuries or work-related illnesses, or whenever any indication of risks and hazards in the workplace have been identified.

-Risk Assessment and Management of Occupational Health, Safety and Environment in the Workplace
+Risk Management of Occupational Health, Safety and Environment in the Workplace

-We annually conduct risk and hazard assessments of occupational health, safety and environment in the workplace to identify and prioritize risks and hazards, determine proper risk management controls and measures, and formulate appropriate action plans to manage such risks and hazards.
-Over the years, we have continuously worked to enhance workplace safety and create an environment conducive to effective work.
-This includes regularly cleaning workplaces, upgrading equipment to ensure safety and suitability for various tasks, designing photocopying and shredding rooms to be separate from workstations, maintaining buildings’ air conditioning systems, and implementing fire prevention and suppression plans, which include arranging the workspace to minimize fire risks.
-We employ specialized contractors and external auditors to regularly assess the working environment, including the safety of the building, electrical systems, noise levels, and air quality in work areas, to ensure compliance with local laws and regulations as well as international standards such as Singapore Standard SS 544:2009 Code of Practice for Indoor Air Quality for Air-Conditioned Buildings.
-Additionally, when there is a case of an employee getting a work-related injury or work-related illness, we will investigate and analyze the causes, take corrective actions, and implement appropriate control and preventive measures.
+The Bank conducts regular risk assessments of occupational health, safety and environment in the workplace to identify and evaluate significant risks and hazards, establish appropriate control and mitigation measures, set action plans and quantitative targets, and monitor progress and performance.
+Over the years, the Bank has continuously worked to enhance workplace safety and create an environment conducive to effective work.
+This includes regularly cleaning workplaces, upgrading equipment to ensure safety and suitability for various tasks, separating photocopying and shredding rooms from workstations, regularly maintaining buildings’ air-conditioning systems, and establishing fire prevention and suppression plans.
+In the event of work-related injuries or illnesses arising from working conditions or the work environment, the Bank conducts investigations and root- cause analysis, implements corrective actions, and defines appropriate control measures.
+In addition, the Bank engages qualified contractors and independent external inspectors to conduct annual assessments of the working environment.
+These assessments cover building safety, electrical systems, noise levels, and indoor air quality in work areas, in compliance with applicable laws and national standards, as well as international standards such as Singapore Standard SS 544: 2009 Code of Practice for Indoor Air Quality for Air-Conditioned Buildings.

 Preparation and Response to Emergency Situations